mrsilver76/itunes_playlist_exporter/README.md

 This script has the following features:

 1. Export the playlists to any folder, including network drives
-2. Define playlists to be ignored based on their prefix
+2. Define playlists to be ignored (based on their prefix and/or whether or not they are a smart playlist)
 3. Optionally write out the playlists using Linux file path convention and with Linux newline support
 4. Replace paths in a playlist with ones that can be accessed on by other users/machines/software (for example, repoint paths to a NAS)
 5. Delete existing playlists on Plex and upload new ones